m4ttsch/omscs-notes-notes/computer-networks/internet-surveillance-and-censorship.md

 **Weaknesses**

 - Maintenance of blocklist - It is challenging to stay up to date with the list of IP addresses to block
-- Overblocking - If two websites share the same IP address and the intention is to only block one of them, there’s a risk of blocking both
+- Overblocking - If two websites share the same IP address and the intention is to only block one of them, there's a risk of blocking both

 ### Technique 2: DNS Poisoning